ludwigjo/SE-Gorup10-CI/README.md

 ## How to use (For grader)
 The CI server is hosted on a AWS instance and ready to be tested.
 Since the webhook is configured to run on every PR event.
-We have prepared an Assesment branch which is has an open PR.
-Start by making a change to the assesment branch and make a commit.
-As soon as the commit is registred, the server will send the pending state to GitHub as status to that commit.
-When the build is finnished and the tests are completed, the status will be updated.
-The link to view the history is avaiable under the details in the status message.
+We have prepared an Assessment branch which is has an open PR.
+Start by making a change to the assessment branch and make a commit.
+As soon as the commit is registered, the server will send the pending state to GitHub as status to that commit.
+When the build is finished and the tests are completed, the status will be updated.
+The link to view the history is available under the details in the status message.
 This will show more information on the build.

+## P+ criteria
+We have done the P7 and P9 to qualify for P+.
+The server keeps track of the previous builds on a unique URL.
+These builds are stored on the server and is available even after a reboot.
+We have continuously made sure that we link our commits to an issue in the issue tracker.

+P8 Is about doing something remarkable.
+We have configured our CI to be able to run easily in the cloud with some shell scrips.
+The CI is currently deployed to an AWS instance.
+We have also implemented the aha command line tool to format the logs of the compiling and testing.
+This makes sure that the HTML output on our history page has the same style with colors as the terminal output.

 ## Assessment of Team (Essence)
 _As of February 10th._